kkayhan/eufi/README.md

 ### System Requirements
 - Linux host with **16 GB RAM** and **8 vCPUs** (minimum)
 - Installed: **Docker**, **Containerlab**, **Git**
+- A valid SR_SIM (Containerised SROS) license to be located under eufi/srsim_25.lic.
+Alternatively eufi.clab.yaml can be edited to point to the license file location  -->   license: ./srsim_25.lic
 ### Install Dependencies

 #### Install or upgrade Containerlab